Revolutionized-IoT2/.github/profile/README.md

 ## Next Steps

-At this stgage, the code propably has some bugs so extensive testing is needed.
-Also some unit tests need to be created to prevent regression.
+At this stage, the code probably has some bugs so extensive testing is needed.
+Also, some unit tests need to be created to prevent regression.
 Furthermore, currently the emphasis has been on getting everything moving, so tons of code refactoring is needed at some point.

-Next steps would probaply be creating nodes for:
+Next steps would probably be creating nodes for:
 - Raspberry (UWP / Net Core)
 - ESP32
 - M5Core2
 - M5Dial
 - Arduino

-Also a simple phone app to receive firebase messages and to show the dashboard would be quite nice.
+Also, a simple phone app to receive firebase messages and to show the dashboard would be quite nice.